 Ben Byram-Wigfield: The Sacred Music of Antonio Lotti: Idiom and Influence of a Venetian Master

-Owen Coggins: Drone Metal and Mysticism (co-supervised with Department of Religious Studies)
+Owen Coggins: Drone Metal and Mysticism (co-supervised with Religious Studies)

 Anthony Prechtl: Adaptive music generation for computer games